Mentor Immersion: Academic Year Experience (Grades 10-12)

 A waiting list is retained for all full mentorship opportunities.
 Students who we are unable to offer a place in a particular mentorship due to space will be placed on a waiting list.
 Being placed on a waiting list means you are eligible for the program, but there is not a space available in the particular mentorship experience you are interested in.

-Those applying to mentorships before November 3 who are not offered a place in the mentorship through the competitive review process will be placed on a waiting list for the mentorship, if eligible.
-A student’s placement on a waiting list will be randomly assigned for applications received before November 3.
-Eligible students who apply after November 3 will be placed on the waiting list based on the date/time of application receipt.
+Those applying to mentorships on or before June 30 who are not offered a place in the mentorship through the competitive review process will be placed on a waiting list for the mentorship, if eligible.
+The student’s placement on a waiting list will be based on their application if they applied during the window.
+Eligible students who apply after June 30 will be placed on the waiting list based on the date/time of application receipt.

 Waiting lists are held until close to the start of the mentorship program session.
 No tuition payment will be owed until you are placed in a mentorship that you ranked in your application.
 The application fee, however, is nonrefundable.